WPGC Weekly

 Inside now consists of 40 singles and 20 albums.
 10 Most Requested Oldies is dropped.

-Playlists become smaller.
+Playlists become slightly smaller.
 Inside, singles are now billed as the 'WPGC All Hit Music Survey'.
 LPs list is changed from 'WPGC Hit Albums' to 'WPGC Top 20 Albums'.

 04/01/72